 Piecing a strip set is much faster than cutting and piecing each block individually because you don't have to stop and start so much.
 With this method you can piece two long seams to create a strip set and cut out three quilt blocks.
 If you pieced this individually, you would have to cut out the shapes exactly first, then sew six short seams, breaking thread with each seam.

 As you can see, strip piecing speeds up the process and makes cutting much faster too!
-It was the perfect technique to use with the long strips of fabric that came in this month's Quilty Box.
+It was the perfect technique to use with the long strips of fabric I had for this project.

 Because the fabrics were already cut down into narrow 4 1/2 inch and 8 1/2 inch strips, I wasn't able to wash them before piecing them into my quilt.
 If I had, the narrowest strips would probably have turned out very frayed and distorted and been very hard to cut down into a useable shape.